 That obviously helped me a lot in my first few years.
 And as they say, I paid my dues and hopped in a van with 5 other guys for my first few years and we would go and do the whole Midwest scene, Chicago, Wisconsin, Iowa, and Minnesota.
 Worked for $20 and I worked with a lot of guys to start out with and that’s where I learned the most was from the boys.
 Learn as you go, you never stop learning in this business.
 It was good to get trained by Eddie Sharkey.
 He helped me get into this business and I’m very thankful for that.”

 Where did the name ODB come from and what the inspiration behind it?

-Your early pursuit in ice hockey was great to see.
+Your early pursuit of ice hockey was great to see.
 Was there any consideration to pursue that on a grander scale?

 Discuss your time in OVW under Danny Davis.
-What was that time like and what did you walk away with?
+What was that time like and what did ODB walk away with?